adiom-data/dsync/docs-dev/Testing.md

 ## How to run tests
 Prerequisites:
-  - MongoDB Connector tests: a MongoDB instance on localhost:27017
+  - MongoDB Connector tests: a MongoDB replica set instance (MONGO_TEST environmental variable)
   - Cosmos Connector tests: a Cosmos instance (COSMOS_TEST environmental variable)

 To run all tests (will take under a minute or so):